Category Archives: Martin Scorsese Films

 The most delicious part of the film is the rivalry between Amsterdam and ‘The Butcher’.
 DiCaprio and Day-Lewis make powerful sparring partners and as much as Amsterdam’s motivations are admirable it’s Day-Lewis who has the more interesting character.

-Worthy of mention is Cameron Diaz who, for once, plays a dramatic role of a pickpocket.
+Worthy of mention is Cameron Diaz who, for once, plays the dramatic role of a pickpocket.
 Typically cast in comedic roles she shows she has acting chops.

 The story gets a bit wayward about halfway through and I stopped giving the story much credence about three-quarters of the way through.
 It’s as if Scorsese had frenetic schizophrenia moments with tons of good ideas but none of them formulating a cohesive plot.